mertbezirgan/COMP305_PROJECT_SPRING2021_GROUP9/README.md

 - Create a common words dictionary to accelerate the process.
 - Assemble different base representations to a single code and define it as a input.
 - Upgrade recursive algortihm.
-- Run algorith to collect data from test cases.
+- Run algorithm to collect data from test cases.

 ## Environment setup